METALS-Shanghai lead slips from 7-1/2-month top in holiday-thinned trade

 * U.S.-NORTH KOREA TALKS: U.S. President Donald Trump said a U.S. team had arrived in North Korea to prepare for a proposed summit between him and North Korean leader Kim Jong Un, which Trump pulled out of last week before reconsidering.

-* MARKETS: U.S. stock futures rose on signs that the United States and North Korea are still working towards holding a summit next month, while oil prices extended losses on expectations of more supply from major producers.
-The euro recovered from a 6-1/2-month low against the dollar.
+* MARKETS: U.S. oil futures sank to six-week lows on expectations that major producers may raise output, while Asian stocks and U.S. share futures gained on signs the United States and North Korea were still working towards holding a summit.
+The euro bounced off a 6-1/2-month low against the dollar.